Large Salem Sets Avoiding Nonlinear Configurations

-Our paper is part of a body of literature on \emph{pattern avoidance problems}: given a set $Z \subset \TT^{dn}$, the pattern avoidance problem for $Z$ asks to construct a \emph{pattern avoiding} set $E \subset \TT^d$, a set such that for any \emph{distinct} $x_1,\dots,x_n \in E$, $(x_1,\dots,x_n) \in Z$, which is as large as possible with respect to some particular criteria relevant to the problem, such as the Hausdorff or Fourier dimension.
-The main inspiration for the results of this paper was the result of \cite{OurPaper} on `rough' patterns, which constructed, for any set $Z \subset \TT^{dn}$ formed from the countable union of compact sets with lower Minkowski dimension at most $\alpha$, a set $E$ avoiding $Z$ with
+Our paper is part of a growing body of literature on \emph{pattern avoidance problems}: given a set $Z \subset \TT^{dn}$, the pattern avoidance problem for $Z$ asks to construct a \emph{pattern avoiding} set $E \subset \TT^d$, a set such that for any \emph{distinct} $x_1,\dots,x_n \in E$, $(x_1,\dots,x_n) \not \in Z$, which is as large as possible with respect to some particular statistic relevant to the problem, such as the Hausdorff or Fourier dimension.
+The main inspiration for the results of this paper were the results of \cite{OurPaper} on `rough' patterns, which constructed, for any set $Z \subset \TT^{dn}$ formed from the countable union of compact sets with lower Minkowski dimension at most $\alpha$, a set $E$ avoiding $Z$ with

-However, the sets $E$ constructed using this method are not guaranteed to be Salem, and the construction is not even guaranteed to produce sets $E$ with $\fordim(E) > 0$.
-Our goal was to modify the construction of \cite{OurPaper} in order to ensure the resulting sets constructed were Salem.
+While the sets $E$ constructed using this method are not guaranteed to be Salem, the techniques in the method (an iterative random selection procedure) seemed amenable to produce Salem sets, since random methods are often very useful for construction Salem sets (randomly constructed functions are often uncorrelated with oscillation at any particular frequency, and thus tend to have good Fourier decay properties).
+Our goal was thus to modify the construction of \cite{OurPaper} in order to ensure the resulting sets constructed were Salem.
 The general baseline in the setting of Salem sets was Theorem 38 of \cite{MyThesis}, which constructed a Salem set $E$ avoiding $Z$ with